I3A-NavSys/navsim/doc/tutos/tuto1/tuto1.md

 # 01: Running your first simulation with Matlab connection

+In this tutorial, we are going to introduce a programming competition held at the School of Computer Engineering in Albacete (University of Castilla-La Mancha).
+The challenge is aimed at promoting computational thinking among students in Compulsory Secondary Education.

 ## Launch the scenario

 First, we open a scenario in the Gazebo simulator: